CDLUC3/mrt-doc/endopoints/storage/presign-file.md

 - Locate object in storage
 - Is storage note is S3 compatible?
+  - Set the ContentType for the CloudObject to :contentType
   - Create presigned URL
   - Construct return object
 - Otherwise